-These Chocolate Chip Cookie Dough Footballs are made with eggless cookie dough and are the perfect no bake treat for the next few weeks – packed with football playoff and championship games!
+These Chocolate Chip Cookie Dough Footballs are made with eggless cookie dough and are the perfect dessert for football watching over the next few weeks – packed with playoff and championship games!

 I haven’t talked much about the Carolina Panthers this season.
 Honestly there hasn’t been that much to talk about.
 They had kind of lousy season with lots of injuries.
 And we’ve been so busy, I haven’t even gotten to go to a game this year.
 We were in town for one and the hubs went, but I was visiting with a friend who was in town from Australia.